stalha97/CLI-Chat-Messenger/README.md

-# Multi-Users-Chat-Messenger
+# CLI Chat Messenger
-This is C++ based Chat Messenger which uses Client Server Architecture and Socket programming features of POSIX API from Linux OS.
-Compared to normal Messenger projects, this project allows for multiple users to connect to server and communicate with multiple users privately.

-The implementation method for this project heavily relies on <br/>
-(1) **Sockets** - Connect one device to another device on network <br/>
-(2) **Multi-Threading** - For handling multiple users in parallel <br/>
+This is CLI Chat Messenger based on POSIX API from Linux OS.
+Do note that unlike other similar named projects, this project works like a normal messenger e.g just as Facebook messenger would work.
+Except that it uses Command Line Interface (CLI) instead of a Graphical User Interface(GUI).

+# Major Programming Concepts used:
+-	Sockets
+-	Multi-Threading
+-	Object Oriented Programming
+-	Queue Data Structure

 # Features
 ## Core Features: